vassiliphilippov/erct-papers/docs/project_specification.md

 The ERCT Standard is described in the following document: docs/ERCT Standard.md

-The original initial data about the papers is located as a set of 20 JSON files in the following folder:
-_papers/json

-JSON schema for those files is located in the following file: docs/paper_json_schema.json
+JSON schema for paper yaml files is located in the following file: docs/paper_yaml_schema.yaml

 The website design prepared by a front developer freelancer is located at: docs/design